flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

     - Check A/C Packs are OFF before powering the aircraft
     - Set APU MASTER switch to ON
     - Press APU START
-        - some airlines still require the pilot to wait 3sec for the APU flap to open.
+        - Some airlines still require the pilot to wait 3sec for the APU flap to open.
 This is no longer required in the A320neo as the startup sequence waits for the flap to be open automatically.
     - Wait until APU START button shows "AVAIL" (or check on lower ECAM APU page)
     - Wait 1 min (use [CHRONO](../a32nx-briefing/flight-deck/glareshield/warning.md#2-chrono) to time this)
     - Set APU BLEED to ON
     - Wait 1 min (use [CHRONO](../a32nx-briefing/flight-deck/glareshield/warning.md#2-chrono) to time this)
-    - Set PACK 1 to ON (because of COVID many airlines require both A/C PACKS to be ON)
+    - Set PACK 1 to ON (due of COVID many airlines require both A/C PACKS to be ON)

-    The two waiting step are to avoid any APU oil fumes to get into the air conditioning.
+    The two waiting steps are to avoid any APU oil fumes to get into the air conditioning.

 ### Crew Oxygen Supply